berndporr/fastcgi_json_cpp_api/README.md

 # JSON fastcgi web API

-Header-only JSON event driven communication between jQuery in browser and C++ via nginx.
+Header-only event driven communication between jQuery in a web-browser and C++ via nginx.

 This was developed because of a lack of a very lightweight jQuery to C++ communication.
-This is a small header based helper which can be easily included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.
+This is a small header based helper which can easily be included in any C++ application which needs to talk to a web page where realtime data needs to be exchanged.